FRINXrepo/docs-public/_posts/2017-06-21-cli-service-module.md

 Please see here for a full list of device types currently supported by the CLI southbound plugin and configuration aspects implemented for them.

+It is possible to check a current list of units and thus a current list of supported devices directly from OpenDaylight's REST interface.
+Please refer to [POSTMAN collection][1], folder *CLI registry* to see the actual list.

+More details on IOS and generic devices follow:

 ### IOS

 IOS device management is supported.
 Currently supported aspects: